dakc/eel_basic/README.md

 pip install ntplib
 ```

-Folder structure for out project will be as like as below diagram.
+Folder structure for our project will be as like as below diagram.
 ```bash

 eel_basic